 |Lowest Price: $1.00||Average Price: $1.25||Highest Price: $2.50|

-There are several benefits to paying attention to what you pay on average at your stores:
+There are several benefits to paying attention to what you pay on average at your stores. let's take a look at some as well as shopping hacks to help you save money.

 - Sale tags do exist on non-sale items!
 You want to be sure to buy when it is at the low price.
 The funny thing is, sometimes the average price will be listed as a sale!!
 What??
 It's not very honest, but stores will frequently put a brightly colored sale tag on something that is the same price, or a few cents lower than the average price.